fxgsell/MScProject/MapExplorer/Documentation/MapExplorerREADME.txt

 cd launch
 sudo nano gmapping.launch
-change map_update_interval to a lower number for a higher update rate (higher computation rate and may create a less accurate map)
+change map_update_interval to a lower number for a higher update rate (higher computation rate and may create a less accurate map, depending on the accuracy of your odometry, the less accurate the odometry the less accurate the map will be with more frequent updates)

 ## To change the minimium collision distance